aibars/financial-chatroom/README.md

 # Financial Chat

-Simple browser-based chatroom app.
-It also supports requesting financial data from the Stooq API by using the command `/stock=stock_code`
+Simple browser-based chatroom app that supports requesting financial data from the Stooq API by using the command `/stock=stock_code`

 ### Setup